Community Brings Holiday Cheer to San Vicente Resort’s 31st Annual Toy Story Golf Tournament

 Dressed in holiday attire and Santa hats, players teed off in a popular Santa’s Scramble format under clear skies and 80-degree weather.
 With a record breaking 112 players on the course and a growing stack of donated toys, the spirit of giving was unmistakable.

+The day wasn’t just about the game; it was about generosity.
+Each participant arrived with an unwrapped toy valued at $25 or more, benefiting local children through the Ramona Food & Clothes Closet’s Share Your Christmas Program.
+A record-breaking collection of toys was placed on the green.
 Matt Brumbaugh, head golf professional at San Vicente Resort, said that every Toy Story Golf Tournament is special, every year.
 It exists to give toys to kids in need in the community.
 People show up, and it’s a great excuse to play golf and receive a Toy Story branded hat or coffee mug.
 This year, record breaking funds were raised from raffles led by Brumbaugh and his Golf Shop lead Tim Smith.

-All Records were Broken.
-And, for the first time ever, (as in evuuuur), tournament founder John Rathbun joined Brumbaugh and Catering Manager Joyce Whelehon in the toy drop off to the Ramona Food & Clothes Closet Share Your Christmas Program making sure these generous gifts reached the children and families who need them most.
+All records were broken.
+And, for the first time ever, (as in evuuuur), tournament founder John Rathbun joined Brumbaugh and Catering Manager Joyce Whelehon in the toy drop off to the Ramona Food & Clothes Closet Share Your Christmas Program, making sure these generous gifts reached the children and families who need them most.

 “It’s the joy of Christmas,” said John Rathbun, Retired Head Golf Professional at San Vicente Golf Resort and organizer of the Toy Story Golf Tournament for 31+ years.
 “We don’t do first, second, or third place.
 Everybody is a winner.”
 For Rathbun, it’s all about the kids.
 “The nice thing about Ramona is that we can make an impact,” he added.
 “I didn’t even think it would go this far.”